grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

 - The Airflow metadata database, which is a Postgres database that runs on port `5432`.
 - A local [Postgres](https://www.postgresql.org/) instance, that runs on port `5433`.

 To run the project, unpause both DAGs.
-The `create_rose_table` DAG will start its first run automatically, the `rose_classification` DAG is scheduled on a [Dataset](airflow-datasets.md) and will start as soon as the last task in the `create_rose_table` DAG finishes successfully.
+The `create_rose_table` DAG will start its first run automatically.
+The `rose_classification` DAG is scheduled on a [Dataset](airflow-datasets.md) and will start as soon as the last task in the `create_rose_table` DAG finishes successfully.

 ## Project contents